JillShah11/Python_Flask/README.md

 **This project contains the necessary files to deploy a Flask application on Google Cloud Platform (GCP) using Terraform and a CI/CD pipeline.**
 GCP Deployment

-This project contains the necessary files to deploy a Flask application on Google Cloud Platform (GCP) using Terraform and a CI/CD pipeline.

 Project Structure